• ActiveLoop

 Earth Mover's Distance

-Earth Mover's Distance (EMD) is a powerful metric for comparing discrete probability distributions, with applications in various fields such as computer vision, image retrieval, and data privacy.
+Earth Mover's Distance (EMD) compares probability distributions, with applications in computer vision, image retrieval, and data privacy.

 Earth Mover's Distance is a measure that quantifies the dissimilarity between two probability distributions by calculating the minimum cost of transforming one distribution into the other.
 It has been widely used in mathematics and computer science for tasks like image retrieval, data privacy, and tracking sparse signals.
 However, the high computational complexity of EMD has been a challenge for its practical applications.